 6. Post-deployment support

 A majority of companies, whether a development company that deploys the software or a wholesale VoIP business owner that is getting a new solution deployed, fail at anticipating this aspect associated with deployment.
 Once the software is deployed, there would be some challenges or queries, which can be technical or non-technical.
 This would need to have a clear process on paper to reduce turnaround time and respond to and resolve these bugs and challenges.
-If you are using a service from a company, they must have included a post-deployment support plan into their cost and plan of deployment, but a wholesale provider must reassure that these bugs will be resolved at the earliest possible to not hamper the business.
+For services, companies should include a post-deployment support plan in their cost and deployment plan, and wholesale providers must promptly resolve bugs to avoid business disruptions.

-On the other hand, customer concerns and queries need to be mapped to the right team to reassure a great customer experience.
+Customer concerns and queries must be mapped to the right team for a great customer experience.
 This is the real point of dilemma in many cases and things go bitter due to assumption.
-It is necessary to clarify before beginning the deployment process that, who will provide the customer support, the deployment company, or your existing customer care team.
-There can be some technical questions and explanations and therefore, it is necessary to put the right team to attend to customers and their queries after deploying a new wholesale VoIP system.
+“Clarify the customer support provider before deploying: deployment company or existing customer care team.
+After deploying a new wholesale VoIP system, the right team must attend to customers’ technical questions and explanations.

 If you are seeking consultancy service, deployment service, or a class 4 Softswitch with deployment support, we are here to help.
 Let us share how we can help.
 Contact us.